madeindra/madeindra.github.io/_posts/2024-12-08-building-docker-image-with-github-container-registry.md

 ```

-Finally, you might be wondering whether GitHub has dashboard for images like [DockerHub](https://hub.docker.com/).
+Finally, you might be wondering whether GitHub has a dashboard for your images like what [DockerHub](https://hub.docker.com/) does.
 Worry not!
 You can go to [https://github.com/username?tab=packages](https://github.com/username?tab=packages) (change it to your username) to see a list of images you have stored in ghcr.io.